-On September 11, the Underground Transmission Line and Substation Working Group held its first meeting to examine the effects of a proposal by Dominion Virginia Power to construct a new 230-kilovolt, underground transmission line between Alexandria and Arlington County.
+In September 2014, the Underground Transmission Line and Substation Working Group held its first meeting to examine the effects of a proposal by Dominion Virginia Power to construct a new 230-kilovolt, underground transmission line between Alexandria and Arlington County.
 The Working Group discussed its mission and received a presentation from Dominion Virginia Power on the need for the project.
 Dominion Virginia Power considered six electrical alternatives as part of its proposed project.
 Dominion's preferred alternative involves building a new transmission line between Dominion's Glebe Substation located in Arlington County, and Pepco's Station C Substation at the NRG site where the power plant was recently shut down.
 Dominion Virginia Power identified nine preliminary alignments for the new transmission line connecting these two substations.
 Dominion indicated that they intend to file with the State Corporation Commission by the end of November for the project.

 The City, through its Underground Transmission Line Working Group, will continue to coordinate closely with Dominion Virginia Power to assess the options being presented to the State Corporation Commission and develop a list of possible public benefit compensation measures

 Dominion continues to work on the SCC submission package and has advised us that they are planning to file with the SCC in the fourth quarter of 2016.
 They have sent a letter to the City summarizing the need for the project and provided a summary of the power flow modeling results:

 - Letter to the Director from Dominion Virginia Power

 - Attachments referenced in letter